 One thing all three platforms seem committed to advancing is AI and machine learning technology.
 Although all are strong when it comes to advanced technology, only AWS offers more than one serverless tool.
 Below is a comparison of how each platform rates in terms of AI, IoT networking, and serverless platforms.

-It’s not surprising when the company that put Alexa (for better or worse) into millions of homes is leading the push to bring AI and IoT to enterprises through an even dozen ML and eight IoT services.
+AWS Key Tools – AWS is leading the push to bring AI and IoT to enterprises through an even dozen ML and eight IoT services.
 Their three key tools will allow you to utilize SageMaker for staff training and deploying machine learning, and you can use the same tech that powers Alexa through their Lex interface.

 The Lambda serverless computing environment will give you the freedom of being completely untethered, and you can deploy all of your apps from their serverless repository.
 In addition, AWS allows you to integrate a range of IoT enterprise solutions that are designed to outfit you with the office of the future.